 Dogs: Dogs were considered spirit guardians.
 They worked hard, like all the Lenape, but dogs were treated kindly, with gratitude.
 When dogs died, they were buried in a decorated grave.

-The Lenape Indians did not get along with the Iroquois Indians.
-They traded, but they also fought battles.
+The Lenape did not get along with the Iroquois.
+They traded, and also fought battles.